error311/FileRise/README.md

   - Features an intuitive interface with Material Icons for quick recognition and access.
   - Allows administrators to manage authentication settings, user management, and login methods in real time.
   - Includes real-time validation that prevents the accidental disabling of all authentication methods simultaneously.
-  - User Permissions options
+  - **User Permissions Options:**
-    - Folder Only gives user their own root folder
+    - *Folder Only* gives user their own root folder.
-    - Read Only makes it so user can only read the files
+    - *Read Only* makes it so the user can only read the files.
-    - Disable upload
+    - *Disable Upload* prevents file uploads.

 ---

 ## Screenshots